AKHughes1994/polkat/PointSourceRMSynth/README.md

 ### Here is a 1D RM Synthesis Script that is adopted from the CIRADA

-Original repo can be found [here](https://github.com/CIRADA-Tools/RM-Tools).
+* Original repo can be found [here](https://github.com/CIRADA-Tools/RM-Tools).
 The only major change is that I calculate the observed noise from the RMS rather than the MAD as the expeirence with this code the RMS is normally a factor of ~2 higher, and we want to make sure our results are conclusive.

-For those unfamiliar with RM Synthesis it is a
+* For those unfamiliar with RM Synthesis it the classic paper to read is [(Brentjens & de Bruyn 2005)](https://arxiv.org/abs/astro-ph/0507349), which details the methods used in the attached code.
+Note that this method coherently adds the polarization vectors from each spectral channel coherently.
+Therefore, the detection threshold is set by the integrated (i.e., band-averaged S/N) and not the signal to noise of the detections in each spectral channels.
+Exploratory studies have shown that for band-averaged S/N > 7 RM synthesis is reliable [(e.g., Macquart et al. 2012)](https://arxiv.org/abs/1203.2706).
+Don't use RM synthesis for 5sigma detections (you likely just will not be able to get reliable RM measures at these S/N)/